 - The mental-spiritual ability to retrieve cosmic information from the Akashic Library regarding fundamental questions of the universe is a sporadic feature usually only required in a limited number of areas.

-Heredity has a critical component in genius, but heredity alone is not a sufficient condition for extraordinary genius.
-It takes luck, a supportive environment, and a supersensory ability to connect to the universe's cosmic Library of all knowledge.
-Does genius have to be genius gifted with exceptional mathematical ability?
+Heredity is a critical component in genius, but heredity alone is not a sufficient condition for extraordinary genius.
+It takes luck, a supportive environment, and a supersensory ability to connect to the universe's cosmic library of all knowledge.
+Does genius have to be gifted with exceptional mathematical ability?
 The answer is no!
 Even Albert Einstein testified to himself that he had difficulties in mathematics.
-(Relatively, of course)
+(Relatively, of course.)

 It is possible and even desirable to make comparisons on a consistent methodological basis.

-Geniuses can only be compared in identical fields of activity, only within short periods.
-(A comparison between Albert Einstein and Newton is dimensionless)
+Geniuses can only be compared in identical fields of activity within defined periods.

-- Comparing the contribution to humanity over the years of different personalities in different industries is possible, but not based on IQ.
-The title is not Who is the Number 1 Genius?
+- Comparing the contribution to humanity over time in different industries is possible, but not based on IQ only.

-- There are considered geniuses in literature, philosophy, music, art, axis, and sculpture whose place in history does not fall short of that of the great scientists.
-Whether they were able to get a score of 180-200 on the IQ tests doesn't matter at all.
+- There are many geniuses in literature, philosophy, music, art, and sculpture whose place in history does not fall short of that of the great scientists.
+Whether they scored 180-200 on the IQ tests doesn't matter.

-The test is not the same in engineering fields that are an application of science.
-Usually, these are groups of scientists, and not one person and a team of geniuses are not defined as genius!
+The test is not the same in engineering fields that are applications of science.
+Usually, these are groups of scientists, not one person.